shindavid/AlphaZeroArcade/docs/GameLogFormat.md

 reads the header to determine section memory offsets, and does a `reinterpret_cast<BaseState>()` to the appropriate location in this section to recover a `BaseState`.
 In games where previous state history is included in the neural network input, the prior states can be found in the preceding block of memory (thus avoiding the need to redundantly record recent-history).

+The ffi library API includes a bool `apply_symmetry` parameter.
+When set to the default value of `true`, this `reinterpret_cast`'ed `BaseState` is transformed via a randomly selected symmetry.

 ## Dense policy targets